540th Anti-aircraft Missile Brigade (Ukraine): History

+Russo-Ukrainian war

 The base of the regiment, the Lutsk Air Base was the target of Russian airstrikes by Russian armed forces on 27 February and 11 March 2022. and the airbase was completely destroyed, according to the town mayor.

 On 5 August 2023, the 540th regiment was awarded the honorary award "For Courage and Bravery".

 In 2024, the Ukrainian Air Force received S-200 longe-range anti-aircraft missiles, and they were inducted into the regiment, equipped with modern electronics.

+In 2025 the unit was expanded to a Brigade.